 Income from fiduciary activities increased 4.7% during 2000 primarily due to a departmental fee schedule adjustment.
 Service charges on deposit accounts increased 18.9% during the current year as a result of an increase in the number of accounts being charged and an increase in the service charge fee schedule that went into effect mid-June.
-Investment product commissions are gross fees generated by the Bank's Investment Center, a full service brokerage operation offered exclusively through Raymond James Financial Services, Inc., member NASD/SIPC.
+Investment product commissions are gross fees generated by the Bank's Investment Center, a full services, Inc., member NASD/SIPC.
 Investment product commissions increased 138.4% to \$758,000 during 2000 which was attributed to increased brokerage activity and the reallocation of accumulated money market investments into the stock market throughout the year.
 The Corporation continued to record an increasing number of ATM transactions during 2000, and as a result, higher ATM fees accounted for a significant portion of the 4.6% increase in other operating income.